magento/merchdocs/src/stores/compliance-ccpa-guide.md

 ---

 {: .bs-callout .bs-callout-info}
-The information provided in this Guide is intended for informational purposes only and should not be construed as legal advice.
-Please consult with your legal counsel to determine whether and how your business should comply with any legal obligations.
+This is the second in a series of topics to help Magento merchants and developers understand the implications of the California Consumer Protection Act.
+The information is based on the text of the statute.
+Please consult with your attorney to confirm if CCPA applies to your business before taking action on compliance.

 This topic provides a high-level outline of the steps required for Magento merchants to comply with privacy regulations such as the [California Consumer Privacy Act]({% link stores/compliance-ccpa.md -%}) (CCPA).